vandoan/dahlia/READ.md

 	- add missing photos

+	- fix the pagers -  failed, assuming that another js is conflicting with the bxslider js and causing a distortation with the pager

-	- fix the pagers
+	- add a pop up for the logo

+	- link the boat to the last page / contact

-	-
+	- find the correct font